ehlesp/smallab-k8s-pve-guide/README.md

 - Lightweight git server: [Forgejo](https://forgejo.org/).
 - Monitoring stack: set of monitoring modules including [Prometheus](https://prometheus.io/), [Grafana](https://grafana.com/grafana/) and a couple of other related services.

-Also, the whole system will have some backup procedures applied to it.
+Also, the resulting homelab has some backup features enabled in it.

 ## Table of contents

-All the chapters and their main sections are easily accessible through this guide's [Table Of Contents](G000%20-%20Table%20Of%20Contents.md).
+All the chapters and their main sections are directly accessible through this guide's [Table Of Contents](G000%20-%20Table%20Of%20Contents.md).

 ## References